MuhamadSyarifFakhrezi/AB-Testing/README.md

 ## Hypothesis
 ### Business Hypothesis
-H₀: There is no difference between control group (new version) and test group (old version).
+H₀: There is no difference between control group and test group.

-H₁: Control group (new version) has at least 5% higher CTR than test group (old version).
+H₁: Control group has at least 5% higher CTR than test group.

 ### Statistical Hypothesis
 H₀: There is no statistically significant difference between control group and test group in CTR.